 4. term needed – How many years do you have left to pay on your current mortgage?

-Our handy mortgage repayment calculator takes these four things, automatically calculates the rates available at your LTV and estimates out how much you would save if you switched to the best rate in the market.
+Our handy mortgage repayment calculator takes these four things, automatically calculates the rates available at your LTV and estimates out how much you would save if you switch mortgage to the best rate in the market.

-The more your home value rises the lower the rate you can get when you switch.
+The more your home value rises the lower the rate you can get when you switch mortgage.
 This is what lenders call the Loan to Value ratio or LTV.
 If you’re not sure about your home value it’s easy to estimate.